nutellayan/cwWorld/use-cases/use-case-8.md

-# USE CASE: 8 Generate City Population Report for a Specified District
+# USE CASE: 8 Generate City Population Report in a continent organised by largest to smallest

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an employee, I require a report listing the top 2 populated cities within a specific district, sorted by population size from largest to smallest.
-This report will enable me to analyze population distributions within districts.
+*As an employee, I want to generate a report of all cities in a continent organized by largest population to smallest.*

 ### Scope